kdowns292/AWS/README.md

 Cloudwatch alarm creation:
 These are lambdas that use python code to auto create alarms when a new server is brought up The Slack notification lambda one will require a SNS sunscription to send a notification to slack when the alarm is created and ready
+The ec2 in alarm and ec2 ok will also require sns subscritpions
 ######################